 There’s a helpful metric titled “Engaged Listeners” that podcasters can use to monitor the performance of their podcast, and it’s especially great for branded podcasts.
 You can find this metric on your main Analytics dashboard for your podcast as a whole.
 If you want it broken down by episode, you can find it within the “Episodes” tab.

-The attention piece is unique to podcasts because almost no other medium can keep an audience engaged for long periods (20, 30, 40, or 60 minutes at a time).
+The attention piece is unique to podcasts because almost no other marketing medium can keep an audience engaged for 30+ minutes at a time.
 A study by Wistia on optimal video lengths showed that after two minutes, engagement on videos begins to drastically decrease.
 Given this, you want to ensure that your show is adding enough value and produced at the highest level to keep people coming back.

 You can track “New Followers” over a week, month, 60 days, and on an ongoing basis.
 Via graphs and charts, you can work out what particular episodes or events may have triggered a spike in followers.
 You’re also able to compare the engagement levels and time listened by followers versus non-followers.